Cosmian/kms/documentation/docs/marketplace_guide.md

 ### Use Cosmian VM CLI to send securely the new KMS configuration

-Cosmian VM CLI has to be installed on the client machine (Ubuntu, RHEL or via Docker)
+Cosmian VM CLI has to be installed on the client machine (Ubuntu, RHEL or via Docker).
+Please follow the [installation instructions](../cosmian_vm/deployment_guide.md#install-the-cosmian-vm-cli).

-{!./compute/cosmian_vm/cli_installation.md!}

 ### Deploy the configuration and starts the Cosmian KMS